Conductive Argument

 (9) Although your lawn needs cutting, you ought to take your son to the movie because the picture is ideal for children and will be gone by tomorrow.
 (Ibid.)

-The key characteristic of conductive reasoning appears to be condition (3), where, depending on the speakers, and with the same reasons, the pros can outweigh the cons or vice versa (Blair 2011).
-From the same data, another speaker might draw the opposite conclusion.
+The key feature of conductive reasoning seems to be condition (3), where, depending on the speaker, and given the same reasons, the pros may outweigh the cons or vice versa (Blair 2011).
+Given the same data, another speaker might reach the opposite conclusion.

 (8.1) In spite of a certain dynamic quality and its final conclusion, that piece of music is ugly because of its dissonance.